trak3r/rngesus/prompt.md

 - the GUIDs in URLs for models seems to be an issue with Avo. can you make it so it uses the raw IDs instead?

+- how is admin access being determined?
+- only the trak3r@gmail.com account should have admin access
+    - from provider google_oauth2
+    - UID 105389714176102520548
+    - this record is not guarenteed to have the same ID in each environment so don't rely on it

 ---

 # Test Guidelines